 - Summer Advising Module: It is required to complete the Summer Advising Module via NYU Brightspace.
 The advising module contains information about degree requirements, course registration, and academic policies.

 - Academic Advisor: In the Summer, you will be assigned to an academic advisor who will help you with registration and academic exploration based on your Major Interest Survey responses.

 - Advising Sessions: Academic Advisors and Academic Peer Advisors (APAs) will hold group and individual advising sessions for any quick questions and general inquiries.

 Students are highly recommended to take a Math course that fulfills the Mathematical core requirement during their first semester.
 As a first-year student, you are encouraged to explore your intellectual curiosity by taking a core curriculum or a major foundational course.

 Explore Academic Interests

 Major Declaration: Students may declare a major once they have completed or enrolled in at least 32 credits, and have a final grade of C, or are currently enrolled in a designated prerequisite course for the major.
-Please refer to major-specific website for detailed information.
+Please refer to the major-specific website for detailed information.